How to Maintain PCI Compliance

 Create a simple compliance runbook that includes:

-- Incident response: Immediately isolate affected systems (take checkout offline), preserve logs and evidence, notify your acquirer within 24 hours, engage a PCI-approved forensic investigator (PFI) if directed, rotate all credentials and API keys, and communicate with customers per legal counsel.
-Assign a single incident commander.
+Immediately isolate affected systems, preserve logs, notify your acquirer within 24 hours, engage a PCI-approved forensic investigator (PFI) if directed, rotate all credentials, and communicate with customers per legal counsel.

 Verification